rackerlabs/support-how-to/content/cloud-backup/create-a-maintenance-backup-plan-in-sql-server-2008-r2-using-the-wizard.md

 When you create a maintenance backup plan in SQL Server&reg; 2008 R2, you must identify how you want the plan to be set up.
-In this example, the maintenance plan is set up with full backups, differentials, and transactions logs.
+In this example, the maintenance plan is set up with full backups, differentials, and transaction logs.

-### Check SQL Server&reg; Agent service
+### Check SQL Server Agent service

-Verify that the SQL Server&reg; Agent service is running and set to automatic.
+Verify that the SQL Server Agent service is running and set to automatic.
 The maintenance plan depends on this service to run.

 1. On the server, open the **Run** dialog box, type in **services.msc** and press **Enter**.

-2. Find the SQL Server&reg; Agent service in the list and double-click it.
+2. Find the SQL Server Agent service in the list and double-click it.

 3. Click the **Recovery** tab and set the failure value to **Restart the Service**.